AnimeThemes/animethemes-api-docs/docs/animesynonym/README.md

 An AnimeSynonym API resource represents an alternate title or common abbreviation for an anime.

-For example, the anime Bakemonogatari has the AnimeSynonym "Ghostory".
+For example, the anime Bakemonogatari has the AnimeSynonym "Monstory".

 ### Fields